rhysd/actionlint/docs/checks.md

 Some mappings must include specific keys.
 For example, job mappings must include `runs-on:` and `steps:`.

-And duplicate in keys is not allowed.
+And duplicate keys are not allowed.
 In workflow syntax, comparing keys is **case insensitive**.
 For example, the job ID `test` in lower case and the job ID `TEST` in upper case are not able to exist in the same workflow.

-actionlint checks these missing required keys and duplicate of keys while parsing, and reports an error.
+actionlint checks these missing required keys and duplicate keys while parsing, and reports an error.

 <a name="check-empty-mapping"></a>
 ## Unexpected empty mappings